 - Itself qualifies for priority review;

-- Relies on clinical data derived from studies examining a pediatric population and dosages of the drug intended for a pediatric population; and
+- Relies on clinical data derived from studies examining a pediatric population and dosages of the drug intended for a pediatric population.

-A sponsor who wishes to exercise a priority review voucher would likely have a large market adult drug or biologic that would otherwise be reviewed by the FDA pursuant to a standard review.
+A sponsor who wishes to exercise a priority review voucher would likely have a large-market adult drug or biologic that would otherwise be reviewed by the FDA pursuant to a standard review.
 By exercising a priority review voucher, the sponsor would then be able to receive a priority review for that drug or biologic.
 This would get the drug or biologic to market more quickly, perhaps ahead of a similar competing drug or biologic, thereby generating significant value.
-To date, no vouchers have been exercised.

 The priority review voucher program does not alter the criteria for a FDA approval.
 Drugs subject to priority review must still conform to all the FDA requirements to be approved.